 Two or three pre-planned, play-based activities are provided for children each day, structured over a 40-week school year.
 Parents can choose one, or all of the activities, depending on the amount of time they have available.

-This product is currently still under development.
+This product is currently under development.
 Learning programmes for children aged 3-months to 3-years will be available in 2024.
-Learning programmes for children aged 3 to 5 will only be available at a later stage.
+Learning programmes for children aged 3 to 5 will be available at a later stage.
 If you are interested in the AmazingBrainz home-based learning programme, please contact us for more information.
 Will be available in English and Afrikaans.

 An essential part of the AmazingBrainz approach is to train and mentor early childhood educators to equip them to implement our age-appropriate learning programmes effectively, and to manage their ECD centres well.
 We offer various training solutions, depending on the needs of the educator.
 We are also accredited as a Skills Development Provider to the QCTO (Quality Council for Trades and Occupations).

 This training programme consists of 26 modules and is aimed at pre-school or playgroup teachers of any age-group from 3 months to 5 years.

 Training is presented as weekly 3-hour workshops for 26 weeks when we train large groups of no more than 20 teachers.
 Where we train much smaller groups, training can be presented in 2 clusters of 4 full days each.
 Both formats are supported by regular on-site mentoring and coaching for teachers at their schools.

 Optional upskilling training can be provided to these graduates approximately 12 months after the initial training to refresh knowledge, and provide more advanced skills.